 “Consider your origins.
 You were not made to live as brutes, but to follow virtue and knowledge.”

-The quote is from Ulysses, also known as Odysseus in the original Greek, found suffering in the eighth circle of Hell for his stunt with the wooden horse, explaining to Dante and Virgil how he convinced fellow sailors to voyage past the edge of the Mediterranean Sea with him, resulting in their deaths.
+The quote is from Ulysses, also known as Odysseus in the original Greek, found suffering in the eighth circle of Hell for his stunt with the wooden horse, explaining to Dante and Virgil how he convinced fellow sailors to voyage through the Strait of Gibraltar with him, resulting in their deaths.
 When Wick asks the director (Anjelica Huston) for passage to Casablanca, she remarks that “the path to paradise goes through hell,” and Wick is branded with an upside-down cross, language and actions that directly relate back to Dante.
 Given Casablanca’s pop-cultural fame as a waypoint between the Nazi’s expanding territory and the Americas, a place where souls caught in between could be waylaid indefinitely, it’s a good stand-in for Purgatory, the first circle of Dante’s Hell.

 Like Dante, Wick also has guides on his journey – first the director, and then Sofia (Halle Berry), both of whom he pays sacred items for passage.
 Additionally, Wick goes out of his way in Parabellum to kill enemies with their own tools and techniques, which could be roughly analogous to Inferno’s ironic punishments.